Reading time: 7 min.

 It’s important to follow your surgeon’s aftercare advice when you get home on the day of the surgery.
 This includes guidance on taking downtime after your hair transplant.
 Learn more in our hair transplant aftercare articles:

-Hair transplant timeline: the day after surgery
+What to expect the day after surgery

 The next day, your hair grafts will look similar to the day before, although they should have begun to scab over.
+Learn more about dealing with hair transplant scabs

 You may see slight differences depending on the medication you’re taking to promote healing.
-These FUE hair transplant close up photos give an indication of a healthy looking donor area the day after surgery [2]:
+These FUE hair transplant close-up photos give an indication of a healthy-looking donor area the day after surgery [2]:

 FUT patients will have stitches in the donor area.
 These will dissolve by themselves after a few weeks, leaving a small but visible scar.

-The first week after surgery
+What to expect the first week after surgery

 It’s important to take some downtime this week.
 Avoid strenuous exercise, get plenty of rest, and eat healthily to promote fast recovery.
 Continue following your surgeon’s aftercare advice: